autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-kaggle.md

 ```
 import pandas as pd
 import numpy as np
-from autogluon.tabular import TabularPrediction as task
+from autogluon.tabular import TabularPredictorV2
-from autogluon.tabular.metrics import roc_auc

 directory = '~/IEEEfraud/'  # directory where you have downloaded the data CSV files from the competition
 label_column = 'isFraud'  # name of target variable to predict in this competition
 eval_metric = 'roc_auc'  # Optional: specify that competition evaluation metric is AUC
-output_directory = directory + 'AutoGluonModels/'  # where to store trained models
+save_path = directory + 'AutoGluonModels/'  # where to store trained models

 train_identity = pd.read_csv(directory+'train_identity.csv')
 train_transaction = pd.read_csv(directory+'train_transaction.csv')